MitchellJThomas/markdown-cv/index.md

  - Principal Developer

-Key designer and initial contributor to the Tripwire State Analyzer industrial product available in both SaaS and on-premise deployments.
-Introduced key technologies including <a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, <a href="https://www.keycloak.org/">Keycloak</a>, Kafka and Postgres.
+<p>Key designer and initial contributor to the Tripwire State Analyzer industrial
+product available in both SaaS and on-premise deployments.
+Introduced key technologies including <a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, <a href="https://www.keycloak.org/">Keycloak</a>, Kafka and Postgres.</p>

-Key designer and contributor to <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> - tripwire.io - the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
+<p>Key designer and contributor to <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> -
+tripwire.io - the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
 DevOps</a> and <a
 href="https://www.tripwire.com/products/tripwire-expertops">Tripwire
 ExpertOps</a> key to Tripwire's strategic cloud initiative.
-Selected design patterns, technology stack and team convention process increasing release cadence by a factor of 2.
+Selected design patterns, technology stack and team convention process doubling release cadence.</p

-Launched <a
+<p>Launched <a
 href="https://www.tripwire.com/products/tripwire-connect">Connect</a>,
 the Tripwire data processing and analytics platform using Kafka and Postgres.
 Delivered our <a